Rosheda Stephenson is a lifestyle writer who writes extensively on beauty and travel to the Caribbean and North America.

-If you are traveling away from your dog, here are 15 fun camps and hotels (and tips on preparing your dog for the hotel stay) in the major cities of San Francisco, New York City, Orlando Chicago, Washington D.C and Seattle.
+If you are traveling away from your dog, here are 13 fun camps and hotels (and tips on preparing your dog for the hotel stay) in the major cities of San Francisco, New York City, Orlando Chicago, Washington D.C, and Seattle.
 Many other cities have dog hotels that can be unearthed with a little research.

 Dog Hotels in San Francisco

-Pawington also has a special program special needs dogs.
-Elderly dogs, dogs with temperament issues, females in heat and unneutered dogs get a separate supervised playtime and special attention depending on their needs.
+Pawington also has a special program for special needs dogs.
+Elderly dogs, dogs with temperament issues, females in heat, and unneutered dogs get a separate supervised playtime and special attention depending on their needs.